ysoh286/honours-project-2017/detailed-notes.md

 **Limitations so far:**
 - Limitations of using DOM + gridSVG are carried forward
   - gridSVG is slow for rendering large datasets (it would be great to go faster, but only to a certain point since the DOM can't handle many svg elements)
-- For systems that do not have a clear naming scheme (tags for objects change every time) - require to print(plot) and then get the svg from that plot certain plot. - current solution is to print(plot) when the user calls listElements(), and the convertToSVG() function left open to derive from the current plot when printed. (in this case, user MUST call listElements first if they want to send a plot through... (which makes no sense if they just want to send the plot first, think about interactions later... unless they want to modify the plot via grid.))
+- For systems that do not have a clear naming scheme (tags for objects change every time) - require to print(plot) and then get the svg from that plot certain plot. - current solution is to print(plot) when the user calls listElements(), and the convertToSVG() function left open from the current graphics device when printed. (in this case, user MUST call listElements first if they want to send a plot through... (which makes no sense if they just want to send the plot first, think about interactions later... unless they want to modify the plot via grid.))
 - Only one kind of interaction can be attached (not several - e.g. you can't fill() as well as add a tooltip unless they're defined as a single function, which is a downside)
 - Both these challenges involve just dealing with a single element - what if we had to deal with many elements at once (but apply the same function)? (e.g a slider that controls the bin widths of a histogram)
 - Code must be written in a certain order